-Previously, Krysten has worked for the US Department of Health and Human Services’ Office of Counsel to the Inspector General, the DC Court of Appeals, the District of Columbia Office of Administrative Hearings, Avalere Health, Planned Parenthood of Southern New England, Inc., the Yale Global Health Justice Partnership, the World Health Organization Department of Reproductive Health and Research, the Yale HAVEN Free Clinic, the United States Senate, Novo Nordisk Inc., the New South Wales Parliament, URS Corporation, the United States Election Assistance Commission, the Center for American Progress, and the United States House of Representatives.
+Previously, Krysten has worked for the US Department of Health and Human Services’ Office of Counsel to the Inspector General, the DC Court of Appeals, the DC Office of Administrative Hearings, Avalere Health, Planned Parenthood of Southern New England, Inc., the Yale Global Health Justice Partnership, the WHO Department of Reproductive Health and Research, the Yale HAVEN Free Clinic, the US Senate, Novo Nordisk Inc., the New South Wales Parliament, URS Corporation, the US Election Assistance Commission, the Center for American Progress, and the US House of Representatives.
 She has recently been a 2021 Ignite Change Fellow at EMILY’s List and a District of Columbia Delegate to the 2020

 Krysten holds a MPH in Social and Behavioral Sciences from the Yale School of Public Health, which she earned with thesis honors, and a BA in Government, Sociology, and International Relations from Wesleyan University.